microsoft/JSTSdocs/articles/index.md

 Since Visual Studio 2017 Update 2, side-by-side versions of the language service are supported.
 This enables different projects to target different versions of the language.

-See the [Configuration](configuration/index.md) documentation for more information.

 ## Advanced editing features

 The JavaScript and TypeScript languages use the same [Roslyn](https://github.com/dotnet/roslyn)-powered editor in Visual Studio 2017 that is used for languages such as C#, Visual Basic, etc. This provides a rich and consistent experience in which to view, edit, and navigate code.

-See the [Editor](editor/index.md) documentation for more information.

 ## Rich type information